Pharmacy Courses (2023): Duration, Fees, Types, Entrance Exam | Virohan

 Pharmacy Course Scope

 The field of pharmacy offers a broad range of career opportunities.
 With a qualification in pharmacy, you can find work in a variety of settings and your job role can vary greatly depending on the path you choose.
-Here's a look at the potential career scope after studying pharmacy in India:
+Let’s take a look at the potential career scope after studying pharmacy in India:

-7. Research and Development (R&D) Pharmacist: R&D pharmacists are involved in the creation and testing of new drugs.
+6. Research and Development (R&D) Pharmacist: R&D pharmacists are involved in the creation and testing of new drugs.
 They conduct experiments, document their results, and contribute to scientific papers.

 Checkout Other Courses Career Options: